 Verse 19 b Paraphrasing in own words "Just as you used to offer yourselves as slaves to impurity and to ever-increasing wickedness, so now offer yourselves as slaves to righteousness leading to holiness."

-Just as you so rajin and all your energy and time working for your idols (eg. money, status, career, romance, children, lust, evil boss), channel all that gung-ho passion towards God and God's work. c) Reflection question.
+c) Reflection question.
 Go one round and reflect on periods in life where sin has been subtly allowed in your life and controlled your life where you spent your time, energy, passions "serving" it.
-Kx sharing sample: When I was younger I was obsessed with beautiful people due to influence.
-So I rated people's faces, spent time and money on beauty products and got upset at a single pimple, worshiped and adored beautiful people and spent quite some allowance on grooming items.

 Produce: Eternal Life (Romans 6:21-23)

 Verse 21-23

 Rom 6:21-23

 What benefit did you reap at that time from the things you are now ashamed of?
 Those things result in death!
 But now that you have been set free from sin and have become slaves of God, the benefit you reap leads to holiness, and the result is eternal life.
 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.

-4) a) Fill in the blanks.
-Fill in the effects of each 'freedom' and 'slavery' according to the video lecture.

 b) Fill in the blanks.
 Verse 23 can be categorized in a Master-Outcome-Means of attainment type of relationship.
 According to the video lecture, fill in the blanks below.

-Master (who is served) Sin vs God Outcome (of the service) Death vs Eternal Life Means (by which outcome is attained) Wages earned vs Gift received Sanctification is ACTION too!
+Master (who is served) Sin vs God Outcome (of the service) Death vs Eternal Life Means (by which outcome is attained) Wages earned vs Gift received

+Sanctification is ACTION too!